arthurpellegrini/StellarisASM/README.md

-Stellaris_ASM
+StellarisASM
 ==============================================================

 Description
 --------------------------------------------------------------

-This project was developed as part of the architecture module in our Computer Science and Application engineering program at ESIEE-IT.
+This project was developed as part of the architecture module in our Computer Science and Application engineering program at ESIEE.
 Stellaris_ASM is an assembly (.s) program that enables control of a robot through two selectable movement modes using switches:

 * Classic
 * Labyrinth Solver